 S for Separation Anxiety: Positive Behaviour Support

+Separation anxiety affects everyone involved, and the child who has separation anxiety requires help to learn positive ways of behaving and managing their emotions.
 While childcare, preschool, kindergarten, or school cannot address all the factors that contribute to the separation anxiety outside of their environment, they can play an important role in addressing some of the factors that may contribute to the separation anxiety.

 Based on the evidence-based approach of Positive Behaviour Support (PBS), S for Separation Anxiety is a step-by-step guide that will help you develop a step-by-step comprehensive PBS plan for childcare, preschool, kindergarten, or school setting.
 You will learn how to do the following: